tulip-lab/privacy-aware-data-science/S00-Induction/README.md

 In summary, the main message is that the story is about you.
 You are the learner, so we ask that you participate actively in your own *learning* to achieve your own goals.
 That does not mean that you also have to do the *teaching* - you can leave that part to us.
 So have a go at the first module - you should find that things will start to make sense after that.

-Also, please remember that we are here to support and guide you, ready to jump in if you have a question - just shout out.
+Also, please remember that we are here to support and guide you, ready to jump in if you have a question - just :scream_cat: shout out.
 You are not on your own.